HeyMaslo/companion-server/docs/README.md

 There's no file size limit really, but once you get above 20MB image files you get much slower responses, and will need to hit individual facet APIs

-## TODOS as of 8/5/2020
+## TODOS as of 9/15/2020

-* perform much more rigorous smoke tests
+* improve handling of timeouts to return partial JSON for models which have completed in time

 ## AnalyzeMedia